 Halifax exists because it is one of the largest, best protected ice free harbors in the world, a gift of the Sackville River.
 The Sackville rises in the center of “New Scotland” near Mt.
 Unijacke and meanders its way for 25 miles south eastward, spilling from one lake to another until it reaches the head of The Bedford Basin.

 Here the Slackville disappears into a drowned river valley, a protected anchorage four miles long by two miles wide.
 At its southern end is “The Narrows”, which closes to a little less than a mile wide channel.
 In 1917 the town of Halifax, home to 50,000, rose on the steep hills along the west side of the Narrows, while the suburb of Dartmouth, with a population of 6,500, occupied the east shore.And beyond the bottleneck of The Narrows was Halifax Harbor, which opened directly to the North Atlantic.
-The ocean here is warmed by the nearby Gulf Stream Current, and the Great Circle commercial route is just one hour sailing time out to sea.
+The salt water here is warmed by the nearby Gulf Stream Current, and the Great Circle commercial route is just one hour sailing time out to sea.
 That combination, the harbor and the nearby Great Circle Route, made Halifax a convenient place to rest and load coal before challenging the North Atlantic, or to recover after a harrowing voyage to the new world.
 And during World War One the Bedford Basin was the logical place for allied convoys to form up in hidden safety.

 Early on the morning of Thursday, December 6, 1917 there were some fifteen cargo ships crowded into the Basin and several Royal Navy warships in Halifax harbor.